 What Financial Information Do You Need to File FAFSA?

 If you’re a dependent undergraduate student, you will need to provide your own financial information and the financial information of your FAFSA parents.
-If you’re an independent student, you will only be required to provide your own financial information.
+If you’re an independent student, you will be required to provide your own financial information, and the information of your spouse if you are married.

 How to Sign and Submit FAFSA